 The master can initiate the data transfer at any time because it controls the SCK.
-The master determines when the slave is to broadcast data by the software protocol.
+The master determines when the slave (Processor 2, Figure 13-2) is to broadcast data by the software protocol.

 In Master mode, the data is transmitted/received as soon as the SSPBUF register is written to.
 If the SPI is only going to receive, the SDO output could be disabled (programmed as an input).
 The SSPSR register will continue to shift in the signal present on the SDI pin at the programmed clock rate.
-As each byte is received, it will be loaded into the SSPBUF register as a normal received byte (interrupts and Status bits appropriately set).
-This could be useful in receiver applications as a "Line Activity Monitor" mode.
+As each byte is received, it will be loaded into the SSPBUF register as if a normal received byte (interrupts and Status bits appropriately set).
+This could be useful in receiver applications as a Line Activity Monitor mode.

 The clock polarity is selected by appropriately programming the CKP bit of the SSPCON register.
-This, then, would give waveforms for SPI communication as shown in Figure 13-2, Figure 13-4 and Figure 13-5, where the MSb is transmitted first.
+This then, would give waveforms for SPI communication as shown in Figure 13-3, Figure 13-5 and Figure 13-6, where the MSB is transmitted first.
 In Master mode, the SPI clock rate (bit rate) is user programmable to be one of the following:

 - Fosc/4 (or Tcy)

 - Fosc/16 (or 4 Tcy)

 - Fosc/64 (or 16 Tcy)

-- Timer2 output/2
+- Timer2 output/2 (No SSP module, PIC16F690 only)